MaximeCordeil/IATK/README.md

 # IATK: Immersive Analytics Toolkit (Comming soon)

-The Immersive Analytics Toolkit (IATK) is designed to help you building data visualizations in immersive environments (Virtual and Augmented) using Unity.
+The Immersive Analytics Toolkit (IATK) is designed to help you build data visualizations in immersive environments (Virtual and Augmented) using Unity.
 With IATK, load CSV/TSV files and write simple code using the library to create immersive data visualisations.
-IATK provides a *Visualisation* script facility to help you creating visualisations inside the Unity editor.
+IATK provides a *Visualisation* script facility to help you create visualisations inside the Unity editor.

 IATK is an open project!
 We setup a roadmap with features that we would like to see in IATK.
 Feel free to contribute :)